lerna/lerna/README.md

 - `version`: the current version of the repository.
 - `npmClient`: an option to specify a specific client to run commands with (this can also be specified on a per command basis).
 Change to `"yarn"` to run all commands with yarn.
 Defaults to "npm".
 - `command.publish.ignoreChanges`: an array of globs that won't be included in `lerna changed/publish`.
 Use this to prevent publishing a new version unnecessarily for changes, such as fixing a `README.md` typo.
+- `command.publish.message`: a custom commit message when performing version updates for publication.
+See [@lerna/version](commands/version#--message-msg) for more details.
 - `command.bootstrap.ignore`: an array of globs that won't be bootstrapped when running the `lerna bootstrap` command.
 - `command.bootstrap.npmClientArgs`: array of strings that will be passed as arguments directly to `npm install` during the `lerna bootstrap` command.
 - `command.bootstrap.scope`: an array of globs that restricts which packages will be bootstrapped when running the `lerna bootstrap` command.